Using REST Messaging

 REST Producer Request with Async Reply-to Destination

 In this scenario, an application acts as both a REST Producer and a REST Consumer (that is, it both sends and receives messages using HTTP POST).
-As a REST Producer, it sends the message as a POST to the router including the
+As a REST Producer, it sends the message as a POST to the message broker including the

 Solace-Reply-To-Destination header.
-The router reads the Reply-To information and destination from the POST.
+The message broker reads the Reply-To information and destination from the POST.

-The router stores the message on the message spool if it is a persistent message.
+The message broker stores the message on the message spool if it is a persistent message.
 It then returns a

 200 OK status response to the REST Producer before sending the message to the end consumer.

 When the end consumer receives the message, the message’s Reply-To information is extracted from the original POST.
-The consumer sends its reply back to the router, where the reply is spooled again.
+The consumer sends its reply back to the message broker, where the reply is spooled again.

-The router delivers the reply message with a POST to the original application, whose connection parameters are stored as a REST Consumer in an RDP on the router.
+The message broker delivers the reply message with a POST to the original application, whose connection parameters are stored as a REST Consumer in an RDP on the message broker.
 When the application receives the final reply message, it sends a

-200 OK back to the router to indicate that the sequence has completed.
+200 OK back to the message broker to indicate that the sequence has completed.